hydrusvideodeduplicator/hydrus-video-deduplicator/README.md

 ### System Requirements:
 - FFmpeg
 - Python >=3.11
+- Visual Studio (Windows, to compile vpdq)
-- python-dev for Python.h
+- python-dev (Linux)
 - Windows or Linux. macos is untested.

-1. Install python headers for your system.
+0. (Linux) Install python headers for your system if needed.
+Some distributions like Arch come with them.

 Ubuntu Linux
 ```sh